-Arbutus menziesii (Pacific Madrone) SE
+Arbutus menziesii (Pacific Madrone)

 Plant Description: A stately broadleaf evergreen tree with a rounded, spreading crown composed of heavy, irregularly shaped limbs.
 Usually single stemmed but will form multiple trunks or re-sprout from an underground woody burl if the main stem is damaged or destroyed.
 Pacific madrone has three types of bark.
 The bark on branches and younger trunks is thin and papery, terra cotta orange-red, that peels and flakes off to reveal a smooth, inner layer of bark in shades of cream to olive green.
 Older trunks develop a thick, brownish-red, fissured bark.

 The 3-6 inch leathery, dark green shiny leaves are oblong and remain on the tree for two years before they turn orange to red and begin falling off in June to July.
 Fragrant bell-shaped flowers appear in large, drooping clusters at the ends of the branches.
 The small, spherical, pebbled skinned fruits ripen to a bright orange-red.

 - Width: to 50 ft, diameter 2-3 ft